Blackjacx/Assist/README.md

 # list is the default
-asc groups
+asc beta-groups

-# list only groups with a specific name
+# list only beta groups with a specific name
-asc groups -g "group-name"
+asc beta-groups -g "group-name"